Hopf bifurcation: Examples

-The phase portrait illustrating the Hopf bifurcation in the Selkov model is shown on the right.
+The figure shows a phase portrait illustrating the Hopf bifurcation in the Selkov model.

 In railway vehicle systems, Hopf bifurcation analysis is notably important.
 Conventionally a railway vehicle's stable motion at low speeds crosses over to unstable at high speeds.
 One aim of the nonlinear analysis of these systems is to perform an analytical investigation of bifurcation, nonlinear lateral stability and hunting behavior of rail vehicles on a tangent track, which uses the Bogoliubov method.

+Geometric interpretation

+The benefit of the abstract formulation in terms of symplectic geometry is that it enables a geometric intuition into what otherwise seem to be complicated dynamical systems.

+Consider the space of all possible solutions (point trajectories) to some set of differential equations.
+The tangent vectors to these solutions lie in the phase space for that system; more formally, in the tangent bundle.
+The phase space can be divided into three parts: the stable manifold, the unstable manifold, and the center manifold.
+The stable manifold consists of all of the tangent vector fields that, upon integration, approach the limit point or limit cycle.
+The unstable manifold consist of those vector fields that point away from the limit-point/limit cycle.
+The center manifold consists of the points on the limit, together with their tangent vectors.

+The Hopf bifurcation is a rearrangement of these manifolds, as parameters are varied.
+For the normal form, the phase space is four-dimensional: the two coordinates $x,y$ and the two velocities $\dot{x},\dot{y}.$ When $\lambda<0$ (and $\alpha<0$) the entire (four-dimensional) space of solutions belongs to the stable manifold.
+As $\lambda$ is varied, the center manifold changes from a point to a circle.
+As $\alpha$ is varied, the stable manifold flips to become unstable.

+In a general setting, the abstraction allows a four-dimensional subspace to be isolated from the full system, and then, as parameters are varied, all changes to the overall geometry are isolated to that four-dimensional subspace.

-Definition of a Hopf bifurcation
+Formal definition of a Hopf bifurcation

 The appearance or the disappearance of a periodic orbit through a local change in the stability properties of a fixed point is known as the Hopf bifurcation.
 The following theorem works for fixed points with one pair of conjugate nonzero purely imaginary eigenvalues.
 It tells the conditions under which this bifurcation phenomenon occurs.